Sebastian Ferreyra Pons

 1999-2002 / Software Engineering

 Development and maintenance of multi-user system for legal firms managing overdue credit accounts using Java technology including Servlets, JSP, JDBC, JSP, XML, XSL, Dynamic HTML and CSS.
 4-tier client/server architecture: Database, Business logic, Document generation on the server side and User Interface in the client.
 Currently running on company managing 43000+ accounts judicially and extra-judicially on database distributed over several provinces in northwestern Argentina, synchronized through the Internet.
+The same domain is being modernized in the Escriba Finanzas initiative (2025–Present; see above).

 1998-2001 / Website Administrator